 There are a vast number of athletic dog breeds, but some take the description to a completely new level.
 If one is looking for the most athletic dogs, he or she needs to consider every aspect of athleticism, size, speed, explosiveness, jumping ability, and even flexibility.

-These dogs are among the most athletic dog breeds in the world, in need of constant attention and desire to run, to work, and to thrive.
+Below are 10 dogs that are among the most athletic dogs in the world, in need of constant attention and desire to run, to work, and to thrive.
 They make the perfect companion for outdoor enthusiasts.

 One of the most ancient and the fastest of all dog breeds, Greyhounds have been around for thousands of years.
 They were primarily used for hunting, and they’ve remained one of the most active and athletic dog breeds throughout the millennia.
 They have a short coat that can come in virtually any typical dog color.

 The males weigh between 65 and 70 pounds, whereas the females are smaller, weighing between 60 and 65 pounds on average.
 They are aerodynamic and love to chase the critters around.
 If their master doesn’t teach them otherwise, they also have a tendency to kill smaller creatures.

 Once the chase is on, they concentrate on the prey with every fiber of their being.
 Just like a cheetah, they don’t have great stamina, but they are amazingly quick in short bursts.
 Their height at the shoulders is 25 to 30 inches.